The Path to Proton Structure at One-Percent Accuracy: Determination of the baseline dataset

 \item BCDMS $F_2^p$.
 The $\chi^2$ of this dataset improves from 1.42 to 1.05.
 The total $\chi^2$ worsens, however this worsening is moderate and it does not seem to come from any specific process.
 These results confirm a mild inconsistency of this dataset with the rest of the datasets in the fit, which however does not appear to be significant enough to justify its removal from the fit.
 We thus keep this dataset in the baseline.

 \item HERA I+II $\sigma_{\rm NC}^c$.
 The $\chi^2$ of this dataset improves from 2.03 to 1.37, but the agreement with all the other HERA data, driven by the inclusive structure function measurements, deteriorates, with a $\chi^2$ increase from 1.20 to 1.45.
 The $\chi^2$ of all of the other datasets fluctuate only marginally.
 We therefore conclude that this dataset is in tension with the small-$x$ HERA inclusive structure function, as also observed in the CT18 and MSHT20 analyses~\cite{Hou:2019efy,Bailey:2020ooq}.
-This tension is likely to be alleviated once small-$x$ resummation effects are accounted for~\cite{Ball:2017otu}.
+This tension will possibly be alleviated once small-$x$ resummation effects are accounted for~\cite{Ball:2017otu}, though only a resummed PDF determination could tell whether this is the case or not.
 Nevertheless the PDFs in the global fit remain unchanged if the dataset is removed.
 Furthermore, this dataset is required in order to stabilize the charm PDF, especially in a DIS-only fit, as we will discuss in Sect.~\ref{sec:dataset}.
 For these reasons we keep the measurement in the baseline.

 \item E866 $\sigma^p$ (NuSea).
 The $\chi^2$ of this dataset improves from 1.59 to 0.90.
 The $\chi^2$ of inclusive gauge boson production deteriorates somewhat, from 1.48 to 1.65.
 A possible reason for this is the lack of large-$x$ resummation in the treatment of the theoretical predictions for this dataset~\cite{Bonvini:2015ira}.
+Mild inconsistency of this experiment with NMC was argued in Ref.~\cite{Guzzi:2021fre}.
 Nevertheless, the fit quality of this dataset in the original unweighted fit is only marginally above our selection criteria, and the deterioration of the global $\chi^2$ is also marginal.
 We keep it in the baseline.

 \item D0 $W$ electron asymmetry.
 The $\chi^2$ of this dataset improves from 3.54 to 1.94, a value that remains sub-optimal.
 The $\chi^2$ of all of the other datasets, in particular of those belonging to the same process (including the D0 $W$ muon asymmetry), deteriorates very significantly.
 The dataset is surely inconsistent, though perhaps the inconsistency can be traced to a single data point.
 We discard the dataset from the baseline.